lingtorp/MeineKraft/README.md

 | Perlin noise ![Perlin Noise generated terrain](/screenshots/perlin-hills.gif) | Linear fog![Linear fog](/screenshots/linear-fog.gif) |
 | Dynamic shader reloading![Dynamic shader editing, with reloading!](/screenshots/dynamic-shader-editing.gif) | Phong reflection model ![Basic lighting](/screenshots/moving-lights.gif) |

-It does include some game engine related tech as well.
+It does include some game engine related tech as well such as a Entity-Component-System architecture.
+The main game object in the engine is a object-oriented layer on top of the ECS architecture in order to make it slightly easier to write gameplay code while keeping the performance and data-oriented architecture intact.

 ## Dependencies
 All of the dependencies are bundled within the folder /include, /bin, /lib.